Core Components

 - Temporal dispatches workflow activities to a worker.
 The worker calls the configured LLM provider with the conversation history and available tools.

-- When the LLM responds with tool calls, the worker routes them to the tools daemon—directly in monolith mode, or through NATS and the gateway in distributed mode.
+- When the LLM responds with tool calls, the worker routes them to the tools daemon through NATS and the gateway.

 - The daemon executes each tool (running a shell command, editing a file, calling an MCP server) and returns the results to the worker.